nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/meta.md

 ## Creating Meta Endeavours

 Creating a Meta Endeavour is a laborious but ultimately satisfying project for both Game Masters and players\.
-They are typically designed solely by the GM after discussions with his players regarding the scope and type of campaign they are looking for\.
+They are typically designed solely by the GM after discussions with her players regarding the scope and type of campaign they are looking for\.
 For the Explorers, it gives them an idea about what characters would be appropriate and fun to play in the campaign, as well as an idea of what to expect from the GM\.
 It also provides tangible goals for them to work toward, which ultimately helps the Game Master move the game along\.
 For the Game Master, Meta Endeavours grant a broad framework to work within that grants both definite progress benchmarks and the freedom to alter them to best suit the direction the Campaign takes over the course of its life\.

 ## Meta Endeavour Scope